zlogic/mendix-docs/content/en/docs/refguide/modeling/consistency-errors/consistency-errors-pages.md

 3. Click **OK** to save changes.

-You have changed the association multiplicity and fixed the error.
+You have changed the association multiplicity and fixed the errors.

 {{% alert color="warning" %}}
-Сhanging the domain model can result in other errors.
+Changing the domain model can result in other errors.
 To avoid changing the domain model, you might want to use another widget instead of the reference set selector or input reference set selector, for example, a reference selector.
 {{% /alert %}}

 ## Images, Videos and Files Consistency Errors